Sep 19, 2019

 The report also provides institutional policies concerning campus security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.

-According to HSU statistics, there were six reported rapes on campus last year—up from four in 2015.
+According to HSU statistics, there were four reported rapes on campus last year—down from five in 2017.

 ● No reported cases of murder or manslaughter (negligent and non-negligent)